adedayo/tcpscan/README.md

 launchctl load -w /Library/LaunchDaemons/com.github.adedayo.libpcap.bpf-helper.plist
 ```

 You should be good to go!
 This works across reboots.
+Note that this is a common problem for tools such as Wireshark, TCPDump etc. that need to read from or write to /dev/bpf*.
+This solution should fix the problem for all of them - the idea was actually stolen from Wireshark with some modifications :-).

 ## License
 BSD 3-Clause License